-AcrySof ® Toric IQ (Alcon), TECNIS® Toric II (J&J) and STAAR Toric (STAAR) IOLs are two brands of toric IOLs available that treat astigmatism as part of an RLE.
+AcrySof ® Toric IQ (Alcon), TECNIS® Toric II (J&J) and STAAR Toric (STAAR) IOLs are three of several brands of toric IOLs available that treat astigmatism as part of an RLE.
 Your surgeon will select the lens for your eyes based on the examination measurements.
 Over 125 million AcrySof® Lenses have been implanted and counting.

 Multifocal IOLs provide both distance and near focus at the same time.
 The lens has different zones set at different powers and is designed so that your brain learns to select the right focus automatically.
 With multiple points of focus, one image is in focus at a time.

 The AcrySof® IQ PanOptix® Trifocal IOL is the first in the United States that has the ability to provide enhanced vision for distance, intermediate and near.
 It is a type of multifocal IOL used to focus images clearly onto the back of your eye (retina) to allow clear vision after the cataract removal.
 In addition, the center of the AcrySof® IQ PanOptix® Trifocal IOL allows for better near (reading) vision and intermediate (computer work) vision versus what a monofocal lens would provide.